Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Soft-DF-BP

-Recall from Sec.~\ref{sec:DE_Background} that our difficulty in applying density evolution involved the vector $\hbyBPtwo\cdot \by_3$, which at the destination replaces $\by$ of the definition of BP (Algorithm~\ref{alg:BP}).
-The components of the vector appear in the expression for the rightbound message~\eqref{eq:Rightbound}.
-We rewrite this expression below, explicitly as it is used at the destination.
+With soft-DF-BP, the components of $\by_\RtD\cdot \by_\StD$ appear in the expression for the variable-to-check messages of the destination's BP decoder~\eqref{eq:Variable-to-check}.
+We rewrite this expression below, explicitly as it is used at that node.

-where the superscript $(3,\ell)$ denotes messages at the destination (node 3) at BP iteration $\ell$.
-By~\eqref{eq:hyBP}, the components of $\hbyBPtwo$ are modeled by,